payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/custom-checkout-merchant-hosted/collect-payments-with-wallets-seamless.md

 next:
   description: ''
 ---
 You can collect payments from customers with leading wallets using the Merchant Hosted integration.
-You need to ensure that **CASH** for the **pg** parameter and wallet code based on the desired wallet for the **bankcode** parameter is posted as mentioned in [Collect Payment API - <Anchor label="Merchant Hosted Checkout" target="_blank" href="https://docs.payu.in/reference/_payment_merchant_hosted">Merchant Hosted Checkout</Anchor>.
+You need to ensure that **CASH** for the **pg** parameter and wallet code based on the desired wallet for the **bankcode** parameter is posted as mentioned in <Anchor label="Collect Payment API - Merchant Hosted Checkout" target="_blank" href="https://docs.payu.in/reference/_payment_merchant_hosted">Collect Payment API - Merchant Hosted Checkout</Anchor>.

 **Steps to Integrate**